AdrianoGuidoF/AdrianoGuidoF/README.md

 # Adriano Guido Fossati

 👋 Hi, I’m Adriano G. Fossati, I graduated in biology at the University of Lausanne, Switzerland.
-I'm currently in post-graduation studies in marine biology at the University of Algarve, Portugal.
+I'm currently in post-graduate studies in marine biology at the University of Algarve, Portugal.
 I am currently doing my master thesis as a visitor researcher at QUT in Brisbane, Australia.

 👀 I’m interested in Data science, Marine ecology and coral reefs.